-For this week’s Classic Steel we are going to look back at the motorcycle that changed the motocross world; the 1998 Yamaha YZ400F.
-By: Tony Blazier
+For this edition of Classic Steel, we are going to look back at a motorcycle that changed the motocross world; the 1998 Yamaha YZ400F.

-The thump heard round the world.
-The 1998 YZ400F was such a shock to the motocross industry that none of Yamaha’s Big Four competitors would even offer a direct competitor for five more years.
-It was tremendous technological achievement and the start of a new four-stroke revolution.
+The thump heard round the world: The 1998 YZ400F was such a shock to the motocross industry that none of Yamaha’s Big Four competitors would even offer a direct competitor for five more years.
+It was a tremendous technological achievement and the start of a new four-stroke revolution.
+Photo Credit: Yamaha

-In the mid nineties, Yamaha engineer Yoshiharu Nakayama had the ingenious idea to make use of Yamaha’s extensive road racing technology to help develop an all-new motocross machine.
-His idea was to take one of Yamaha’s successful YFZ road race motors, shrink it down to one cylinder, and then cram that into an YZ250 chassis.
-This was a very bold idea at the time, due to the fact that off road four-strokes typically used more rugged, low-tech designs.
-These motors were usually in a mild state of tune and eschewed the high rpm’s common to road bikes.
-Nakayama’s idea was to forgo this old school approach, and instead pack his new machine with all the tricks Yamaha had learned building super high performance street machines.
+In the mid-nineties, Yamaha engineer Yoshiharu Nakayama had the ingenious idea to make use of Yamaha’s extensive road racing technology to help develop an all-new motocross machine.
+His idea was to take one of Yamaha’s successful YFZ road race motors, shrink it down to one cylinder, and then cram that into a YZ250 chassis.
+This was a very bold idea at the time, due to the fact that off-road four-strokes typically used more rugged, low-tech designs.
+These motors were usually in a mild state of tune and eschewed the high rpm common to road bikes.
+Nakayama’s idea was to forgo this old school approach, and instead pack his new machine with all the tricks Yamaha had learned building super high-performance street machines.

-Yamaha was so impressed with Nakayama’s prototype that they green lit a works version to be built.
+Yamaha was so impressed with Nakayama’s prototype that they greenlit a works version to be built.
 In anticipation of the new bike, Yamaha requested a one-year exemption from the AMA production rule, and in 1997 Doug Henry and Andrea Bartolini raced the prototype YZM400 both here and in Europe.
-The YZM400 was a huge PR windfall for Yamaha.
+The YZM400 turned out to be a huge public relations windfall for Yamaha.
 The YZM graced the cover of every magazine in the industry, as the public lusted for any information about the exotic machine.
 Capitalizing on this heightened interest, Yamaha announced that they would indeed be building a production version in 1998.

 At the time Yamaha announced its new racing four-stroke, the world of thumpers was very different.
 In 1997, four-stroke motorcycles were still largely considered toys.
 Even though brands like Husaberg, VOR and Husqvarna were building four-stroke motocross bikes, these machines were odd, unreliable, and out of the price range of most mortals.
-At the other extreme, you had the loons who liked to spend thousands trying to turn their mild mannered XR’s and KLX’s into motocross bikes.
-These daring tinkerers usually ended up with cobby, overheating hand grenades for all their trouble.
-The YZ400F would truly be the first machine to combine the performance of the exotics with the affordability, quality and dependability of the Japanese.
+At the other extreme, you had the loons who liked to spend thousands trying to turn their mild-mannered XRs and KLXs into motocross bikes.
+These daring tinkerers usually ended up with overheating hand grenades for all their trouble.
+The YZ400F would truly be the first machine to combine the performance of the exotics with the affordability, quality, and dependability of the Japanese.

 The thing that really made the YZF special was its incredible motor.
-Nakayama hit it out of the park with his ingenious idea to take Yamaha’s high revving, Genesis road race motor and cram it in an YZ chassis.
-The YZ400F ran like no other four-stroke before it.
+Nakayama hit it out of the park with his ingenious idea to take Yamaha’s high revving Genesis road race motor and cram it in a YZ chassis.
+The new YZ400F ran, unlike any other four-stroke before it.
 The YZF’s most unique feature was its five-valve Genesis head, first pioneered on Yamaha’s FZ750 a decade before.
 The high flow head design was mated to a super lightweight slipper piston and very short stroke configuration to give the bike a very free revving feel.
 The head did away with power robbing (and rpm limiting) features like rocker arms and made use of lightweight alloys throughout the powertrain.
-Because of this, the YZF could safely rev all the way to 11,000 rpm, while most four strokes of the day would top out at 9000 rpm.
+Because of this, the YZF could safely rev all the way to 11,000 rpm, an almost unheard of number for off-road machines of the time.

-Perhaps the biggest breakthrough on the YZF was it revolutionary road race derived carburetor.
-The YZ400F’s 39mm Keihin FCR was a modern miracle in four-stroke performance.
+Perhaps the biggest breakthrough on the YZF was it revolutionary road race-derived carburetor.
+At the time, the YZ400F’s 39mm Keihin FCR was a modern miracle in four-stroke performance.
 Previous to this marvelous mixer, carburation was a huge limiting factor on racing thumpers.
-Do to their massive intake pressures and need for instant fuel delivery, most previous four-strokes suffered from a massive bog if the throttle was opened too suddenly.
+Due to their massive intake pressures and need for instant fuel delivery, most previous four-strokes suffered from a massive bog if the throttle was opened too suddenly.
 Sometimes this bog could lead to a flame out, where the bike would actually cough and die unexpectedly.
 This was less of an issue on off-road, where throttle control was often more important than instant acceleration.
 On a motocross track, however, where you need instant response to handle jumps and tricky obstacles, this hesitation in power delivery can be quite an issue.
 Enter the amazing Keihin FCR.

 The FCR made use of technology acquired on the road race circuits to deliver an instant throttle response never before seen on a valve and cam machine.
 The FCR used a fuel pump to assure there was always fuel ready when needed and had a slide that rode on roller bearings to prevent binding under heavy vacuum.
 It kept track of throttle position info and relayed that directly to the ignition where adjustments could be made on the fly.
 Without the breakthrough in carburation the FCR provided, the modern four-stroke race bike could never have been possible.